 But what is the new way?
 Even if you have taken steps to bring positive change into your cheflife or your kitchen, the path is far from easy.
 Because the industry and our ways of working are not going to change overnight.
 You have to stay connected to your values in order to navigate the status quo.
 You will need to get creative and make the most of your circumstances.
 This is where Love Letters to Chefs comes in – providing support, resources and inspiration to help you forge the cheflife or team culture that serves you and your future.

 What you will find here: Guidance, tools, workshops and inspiration to support you, so you can show up to the work you love more powerfully.
 Why Love Letters?
 Because this work comes from a place of genuine caring for the welfare of chefs.
-Sign up here to access the resources and support we offer:
+Sign up here to access the additional resources and support we offer:

 About Ishwariya Rajamohan

 Ishwariya gave up a career in architecture to train as a pastry chef and pursue her childhood passion for baking.
-What she encountered during her experience in London pastry kitchens was that chefs did not always value themselves or each other.
+What she encountered during her experience in London pastry kitchens was that chefs did not always value themselves, their gifts or each other.
 This seemed to influence every aspect of what it means to be a chef (whether that’s chasing perfection in the kitchen or neglecting our recovery after a shift) and consequently, is at the root of many of the problems that we struggle with today in the profession.
 She founded Love Letters to Chefs to find answers to the question that arose for her: “Does the cheflife have to be this way?”

 Through her writing, Ishwariya questions those aspects of our kitchen culture that we need to re-evaluate – especially the outmoded ways of being and doing that are possibly doing us more harm than good:

 We’re Chefs, Not Misfits: Anthony Bourdain perfectly articulated that feeling of being a misfit that so many of us identify with.
 Now it’s time to rewrite that narrative.